jmkraus/picochat/README.md

  4. User home directory (searches for .config/picochat).
  5. Same folder where the executable is placed.

-The history files (see below) are invariably stored in a subfolder of the PicoChat config folder, e.g. `.config/picochat/history`.
+History files (see below) are always stored in a subdirectory of the PicoChat config folder, e.g. `.config/picochat/history`.

 PicoChat currently supports the following configurable values in the config file: